 This is because most VoIP service providers have become very security conscious, with the result that measures like encryption of data and strong database security are becoming the normal features of their service.
 So there is little chance that your VoIP provider's server could be hacked easily.
 But your pc could - if you don't do your bit of raising your fences.

-What To Do For VoIP Security
+Do For VoIP Security

 Here are a few things that you could do to enhance your VoIP security:

 Your browser is the first point of entry for whatever comes to your pc like the border checkpoint between two countries.
 Allow everyone and you are in for trouble - viruses, spyware, trojans, adware and hacking software.
 This is why you need to set the security level of your browser to control who comes in and who turned off.

 Your browser will not keep off all the intruders so as a second line of defense, use a firewall and an antivirus on your pc - a good idea even if you don't use VoIP.
 An internet firewall can be hardware or software-based for keeping out hackers, worms, viruses and other undesirables from your pc.
 While there are a number of firewalls available on the market, Zone Alarm could be a good choice as it is free and quite effective.
 Turn on your firewall and antivirus before you access the internet.